rubymonsters/ruby-for-beginners/10_built_in_classes.md

 puts words[3]
 ```

 This prints out `four`.

-You can also set an element to a given index, like
-so:
+You can also set an element to a specific index, like so:

 ```ruby
 words = ["one", "two", "three"]